Adalijuanluo/MGTSEnT/README.md

 1. The whole MGT typing dataset (.csv) from the MGTdb https://mgtdb.unsw.edu.au/enteritidis/.
 2. Accession number list (.txt) for the newly sequenced strains or strains of interest.

-   #### Note: The following files are for MGTSEnT_Microreactinput.py
+   #### The following files are required for MGTSEnT_Microreactinput.py

-3. List of closely related clusters (.txt) for microreact visualisation (e.g. GC10_1813).
+   * List of closely related clusters (.txt) for microreact visualisation (e.g. GC10_1813).
-4. Allele profile downloaded from https://mgtdb.unsw.edu.au/enteritidis/.
+   * Allele profile downloaded from https://mgtdb.unsw.edu.au/enteritidis/.

+   #### Input file provided by Github repository in the updating_input directory
+   * Flag file (.csv) that includes the population structure and multidrug resistance associated MGT types.
+This file will be regularly updated.
+Please use the latest version.
+   * Input 1 of the whole MGT typing dataset from the MGTdb is also provided, however, this file may not include the newly sequenced or private genomes.

 ### Output
 1. CSV file about the population structure (clades & lineages) of the strains, and multidrug resistance associated sequence types (STs).
 2. CSV file of closely related clusters at different resolution levels (using different pair-wise allele difference cutoffs, 0, 1, 2, 5 and 10), distribution of country and year, classification of 4-week sliding window (if include >= 2 isolates collected within 4 weeks), National/International, Within-State/Inter-State.